zetaalphavector/RAGElo/README.md

 - [x] Split Elo evaluator
 - [x] Install as standalone CLI

-[^1]: The RAGElo logo was created using Dall-E 3 and GPT-4 with the following prompt: `Vector logo design for a toolkit named 'RAGElo'.
+[^1]: The RAGElo logo was created using Dall-E 3 and GPT-4 with the following prompt: "Vector logo design for a toolkit named 'RAGElo'.
 The logo should have bold, modern typography with emphasis on 'RAG' in a contrasting color.
-Include a minimalist icon symbolizing retrieval or ranking.``
+Include a minimalist icon symbolizing retrieval or ranking"